The Mental Health Act 2014 (Vic) (‘MHA 2014’) establishes a three-stage process for making compulsory orders:

 - serious harm to the person or to another person;

-3. the immediate treatment A document that sets out what a person wants to happen to their money and other property after they die. be provided to the person if the person is subject to a TTO or TO;
+3. the immediate treatment will be provided to the person if the person is subject to a TTO or TO;

 4. there is no less restrictive means reasonably available to enable the person to receive the immediate treatment.